OpenSLO/OpenSLO/enhancements/v2alpha1.md

     targetPercent: numeric [0.0, 100) # budget target for given objective of the SLO, can't be used with target
     timeSliceTarget: numeric (0.0, 1.0] # required only when budgetingMethod is set to TimeSlices
     timeSliceWindow: number | duration-shorthand # required only when budgetingMethod is set to TimeSlices or RatioTimeslices
-    indicator: # required only when creating composite SLO, see SLI below for more details
+    sli: # required only when creating composite SLO, see SLI below for more details
-    indicatorRef: string # required only when creating composite SLO, required if indicator is not given.
+    sliRef: string # required only when creating composite SLO, required if sli is not given.
     compositeWeight: numeric (0.0, inf+] # optional, supported only when declaring multiple objectives, default value 1.
 ```